savitaashture/triggers/docs/interceptors.md

 #### Owners validation for pull requests

-The GitHub `Interceptor` supports the ability to halt processing on a pull request if the user is not listed within an [`owners` file](https://www.kubernetes.dev/docs/guide/owners/) located at the root of the repository and/or the is not an organization or repository member or owner.
+The GitHub `Interceptor` supports the ability to halt processing on a pull request if the user is not listed in the [owners](https://www.kubernetes.dev/docs/guide/owners/) file or is not a repository/organization member/owner.
 This feature can be used to prevent unnecessary execution of a PipelineRun or TaskRun.
-The GitHub `Interceptor` also supports the ability to kick off a PipelineRun/TaskRun from a comment on a pull request from a user that meets the criteria stated above.
-The comment must contain `/ok-to-test`
+The GitHub `Interceptor` also supports the ability to trigger a PipelineRun/TaskRun through a comment that contains `/ok-to-test` on a pull request by an owner.

 This feature will also work against private GitHub repositories by supplying a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in the `personalAccessToken` field.

-> NOTE: Owners validation requires (at minimum, any additional are ignored) the `pull_request` and `issue_comment` GitHub event types
+> NOTE: Owners validation requires (at a minimum) the `pull_request` and `issue_comment` GitHub event types.

-To use a GitHub `Interceptor` as a GitHub owners validator, do the following:
+To use the GitHub `Interceptor` as a GitHub owners validator, do the following:

 1. Create a secret string value.
 2. Configure the `GitHub` webhook with that value.